-Software support for this is provided by message passing libraries such as MPI (www-unix.mcs.anl.gov/mpi/mpich, accessed 2003) and PVM (www.epm.ornl.gov/pvm/pvm_home.html, accessed 2003).
+Software support for this is provided by message passing libraries such as MPI (MPI www page, accessed 2005) and PVM (PVM www page, accessed 2005).
 Originally, MPI was targeted towards high performance supercomputing on a cluster of identical CPUs while PVM was targeted towards inhomogeneous clusters with different CPUs or even Operating System on the computational nodes.
 In the meantime, both packages have increasingly adopted the features of the other package so that there is now a lot of overlap.
 Our own experience is that, if one is truly interested in high performance, MPI still has an edge: Its availability on high-performance hardware, such as Myrinet or parallel high-performance computers, is generally much better.
+Recall that there are some problems using MPI with Java (Sec.3.2.7).